top of page

 Scope 1: direct emissions

-The first scope concerns the company's direct GHG emissions.
-The company is directly responsible for these emissions during the manufacture of its product or the implementation of its service.
+Scope 1 refers to a company's direct greenhouse gas (GHG) emissions, for which it is directly responsible during the manufacture of its products or the provision of its services.
 Heating in the company's premises, the refrigeration unit needed to preserve food or the fuel used for the company's vehicles fall into this category.
-Scope 1 includes five sub-categories:

-• Stationary combustion: fuel that burns in non-moving energy production facilities such as industrial boilers and thermal power plants;
+Stationary combustion: fuel that burns in non-moving energy production facilities such as industrial boilers and thermal power plants;

-• Mobile combustion: fuel that burns in moving machinery such as a company's fleet of vehicles;
+Mobile combustion: fuel that burns in moving machinery such as a company's fleet of vehicles;

-• Direct process emissions: emissions from agricultural and industrial processes such as those resulting from fermentation in the food industry or bioethanol production;
+Direct process emissions: emissions from agricultural and industrial processes such as those resulting from fermentation in the food industry or bioethanol production;

-• Fugitive emissions: emissions that escape accidentally or intentionally, such as the leakage of refrigerant gases used in air conditioning, refrigeration, or freezing systems;
+Fugitive emissions: emissions that escape accidentally or intentionally, such as the leakage of refrigerant gases used in air conditioning, refrigeration, or freezing systems;

-• Emissions from biomass (soil and forests).
+Emissions from biomass (soil and forests).

-Greenhouse gas emissions that occur upstream of combustion are not included in Scope 1.
+Greenhouse gas emissions that occur upstream of combustion are not included in scope 1.

 Scope 2: indirect energy-related emissions

 Scope 2 concerns greenhouse gas emissions related to the consumption of electricity, heat or cold necessary for the proper functioning of the company.
 These are indirect emissions because their production has led to emissions upstream of their use, as these processes are only energy carriers.
-To calculate scope 2 emissions, companies must take into account the GHG emissions produced by the power plants or heating and cooling facilities that supplied the energy consumed by the company.
-Scope 2 includes two subcategories:

-• Indirect emissions from electricity consumption;
+Indirect emissions from electricity consumption;

-• Indirect emissions related to the consumption of steam, heat or cold.
+Indirect emissions related to the consumption of steam, heat or cold.

 Scope 3: other indirect emissions (not owned)